cubing/cubingcontests.com/README.md

 # Cubing Contests

 This is a place for posting results from unofficial Rubik's cube competitions or speedcuber meetups.
 All official WCA events are supported, and additional unofficial events can be added.
 It's currently a **work-in-progress**, but eventually this will (hopefully) be an open platform for posting results that anyone will be able to spin up on their own server and use for their own local community.
-Of course, there is also going to be the [**main instance**](https://cubingcontests.denimintsaev.com/) that will be available to everyone.
-It will eventually be moved to a dedicated domain name.
+Of course, there is also going to be the [**main instance**](https://cubingcontests.com/) that will be available to everyone.

 ## Screenshots